Adrien-Lucas/FMODSpline/README.md

 ![Simple Audio Volume](https://user-images.githubusercontent.com/16429096/207062883-ca603f7f-4c1c-4755-82c1-446d8bc71ed3.png)

-When making a closed spline, the FMOD Event will be at the closest point on the spline from the player when they are outside, but will stick to the player's position when they are inside of the shape defined by the spline, simulating a 2D sound.
+When making a closed spline, the FMOD Event will be at the closest point on the spline from the listener when they are outside, but will stick to the listener's position when they are inside of the shape defined by the spline, simulating a 2D sound.

 #### Parameters